syifaazzuhra8-dotcom/Population-Growth-Forecasting/README.md

 - Using the ABM4 method, the population of Penang was forecast up to **2030**.

 ## Conclusion
-The rerusls indicate that numerical multistep methods can provide an effective approach for population growth forecasting.
+The results indicate that numerical multistep methods can provide an effective approach for population growth forecasting.
 The ABM4-based forecast provides a potential baseline for supporting government planning, including infrastructure development  and resource allocation.

 ## Tools
 - Wolfram Mathematica